Marines

 Water Reclamation Facility Upgrades Environmental Assessment

-The Marine Corps is proposing to upgrade the existing wastewater facility and to construct and operate a redundant wastewater treatment system at the existing Water Reclamation Facility at Marine Corps Base (MCB) Hawaii Kaneohe Bay.
+The Marine Corps prepared this Environmental Assessment (EA) in accordance with the National Environmental Policy Act (NEPA), the Department of Navy (DON) procedures/regulations for implementing NEPA at 32 Code of Federal Regulations (C.F.R.) part 775, and Marine Corps Order (MCO) 5090.
+The proposed action is to upgrade the existing wastewater facility and to construct and operate a redundant wastewater treatment system at the existing Water Reclamation Facility at Marine Corps Base (MCB) Hawaii Kaneohe Bay.
 The proposed action would allow the Water Reclamation Facility to maintain full capacity during maintenance activities and unscheduled repairs of the existing system, adhere to water quality and disinfection standards, introduce new water reuse capabilities on base, and comply with tsunami design requirements.
-The Marine Corps has prepared the Draft Environmental Assessment (EA) in accordance with the National Environmental Policy Act of 1969 (NEPA) and applicable regulations and guidance.
-The Draft EA informs interested parties of potential impacts associated with the Marine Corps’ proposed action.
+This EA informs interested parties of potential impacts associated with the Marine Corps’ proposed action.
+Based upon the EA, a Finding of No Significant Impact (FONSI) has been prepared and a determination made that the preparation of an environmental impact statement (EIS) is not required.

 Overview of Current and Proposed System